 - Promote a replica to master: TencentDB for Redis adopts a failover mechanism different from that of Redis Cluster, which gives priority to promoting replicas in the master AZ to reduce access delay of the master AZ.
 The details are as follows:

 - Promote the replica if it has the latest data

 - Promote the replica in the master AZ if all replicas have the same data

 Read/Write separation disabled (that is, replicas can be written to and read from): write/read requests in a replica AZ are routed by proxy to the master node, and the master node synchronizes with replica nodes to ensure consistent data across all nodes.
 In this process, only one cross-AZ access happens.

 Instances with read-only replicas

-Read/write separation enabled (that is, replicas can only be read from): write requests are routed by proxy to the master node, but read requests in a replica AZ are routed to the replica node in the same replica AZ so that read requests can get responded by the nearest node.
+Read/Write separation enabled (that is, replicas can only be read from): write requests are routed by proxy to the master node, but read requests are routed to the replica node in the same AZ as the proxy, so that read requests can get responded by the nearest node.